 Juggling theories and terms like in a language that is only understood in a sparsely populated country far from everyday life requires personal sacrifice.
 Despite all criticism of science, I have great respect for everyone who dedicates his life to science.
 And let's not forget that 400 years ago, scientists could even be burned at the stake if they closed inspiring theories have set up.
 One of the best known examples is the tragic one Fate of the scientist Giordano Bruno.

 Benoît Mandelbrot, mathematician and modern natural philosopher, has in addition to his Discovery and description of the fractals also said something inspiring about science.
 A quote that sums up the essential importance of science for everyday life.

-In my eyes we are all too scientist and Artists.
+In my eyes we are all too Scientist and Artist.
 In different disciplines, and not always as a defining characteristic, but we all bring curiosity and creativity as important prerequisites.